Sandy D'Alemberte: Early life

 Born in Tallahassee, Florida, D'Alemberte was educated in public schools in Tallahassee and Chattahoochee, Florida.
 In 1955, he earned his Bachelor of Arts degree in political science with honors from the University of the South in Sewanee, Tennessee and also attended summer school at Florida State University and the University of Virginia.
 After military service as a lieutenant in the United States Navy Reserve, D'Alemberte studied on a Rotary Foundation fellowship at the London School of Economics.
 In 1962, he received his juris doctor with honors from the University of Florida where he was named to the Order of the Coif, served as president of the Student Bar Association, was captain of the moot court team, served as articles editor of the University of Florida Law Review, and received the J. Hillis Miller Award as the outstanding law graduate.

 Legal and political achievements

-In 1975, while in private practice, he petitioned the Florida Supreme Court to allow video cameras into courts in Florida.
+In 1975, while in private practice, he petitioned the Supreme Court of Florida to allow video cameras into courts in Florida.
 It took four years, but the Supreme Court granted the petition on April 12, 1979.
 Florida thus became the first state to regularly allow television coverage of civil and criminal trials.